Nile (band): 2000s

 The follow-up, Black Seeds of Vengeance, was released in September 2000.
 Prior to the release, drummer Pete Hammoura left the band due to injuries sustained while touring with Catacomb.
-Derek Roddy stepped in as a session musician to perform on all of the tracks (except "To Dream of Ur").
-Also, prior to the album, Dallas Toler-Wade joined as a second guitarist/vocalist.
+Derek Roddy stepped in as a session musician to perform on all tracks except "To Dream of Ur".
+Prior to the album, Dallas Toler-Wade joined as a second guitarist/vocalist.
 Chief Spires left the band a few months after the release of Black Seeds of Vengeance, citing personal and professional differences.
-He was replaced by Jon Vesano.
-The band also found new drummer Tony Laureano.
+Jon Vesano replaced him.
+The band found new drummer Tony Laureano.

 In 2002, In Their Darkened Shrines was released.
 One reviewer noted that the album gave "death metal a cinematic, symphonic twist".
 Two videos were shot with director Darren Doane, "Sarcophagus" and "Execration Text", respectively.

-The follow-up album Annihilation of the Wicked was released in 2005.
-Greek drummer George Kollias stepped in to replace Laureano, who left before the recording sessions began.
-After recording the bass parts for the album, Jon Vesano also left the band.
-He was temporarily replaced by Joe Payne on the following tour.
-Another Darren Doane directed video was shot for the song "Sacrifice Unto Sebek".
+The follow-up album, Annihilation of the Wicked, was released in 2005.
+Greek drummer George Kollias replaced Laureano, who left before recording began.
+After recording the bass parts for the album, Vesano left the band.
+He was temporarily replaced with Joe Payne on the following tour.
+Another Darren Doane-directed video was shot for "Sacrifice Unto Sebek".

-In May 2006, Nile signed a recording contract with Nuclear Blast.
-On February 26, 2007, Nile entered the studio and began recording their fifth full-length album entitled Ithyphallic, which was their first release with the label.
-Karl Sanders had confirmed a release date of June 29, 2007, via a posting on the band's message board, which was later pushed back to July 20, 2007.
-As a special bonus, Nuclear Blast gave several fans the opportunity to listen to the new album two weeks before its release if they could decipher a hieroglyphic message, to which "papyrus" was the answer.
+In May 2006, Nile signed with Nuclear Blast.
+On February 26, 2007, Nile entered the studio to record their fifth full-length album, Ithyphallic, their first with the label.
+Karl Sanders had confirmed a release date of June 29, 2007, via a posting on the band's message board, later pushed back to July 20, 2007.
+As a special bonus, Nuclear Blast allowed several fans to listen to the album two weeks before its release if they could decipher a hieroglyphic message, to which "papyrus" was the answer.
 Upon the album's release, it sold 4,600 copies, which enabled Nile to get onto the Billboard 200 for the first time, reaching No. 162 on that chart.

 On March 21, 2007, Nile was confirmed as a "Second Stage" act for Ozzfest 2007.
-A message from Karl Sanders via Nile's MySpace profile indicated that they were excited to finally bring true death metal to an Ozzfest audience.
-From March to April 2008, Nile went on a headlining tour in the United States with Suicide Silence, The Faceless, Unexpect, and Warbringer.
-From September to October 2008, Nile set out on a European headlining tour with Grave, Omnium Gatherum and Severe Torture.
-In October 2008, the band planned to take their Ithyphallic tour to South Africa for a booking of three shows, but were canceled for unknown reasons.
+A message from Sanders via Nile's MySpace profile indicated that they were excited to bring true death metal to an Ozzfest audience.
+From March to April 2008, Nile headlined a tour in the United States with Suicide Silence, The Faceless, Unexpect, and Warbringer.
+From September to October 2008, Nile headlined a European tour with Grave, Omnium Gatherum and Severe Torture.
+In October 2008, the band planned to tour South Africa, but the three shows were canceled for unknown reasons.